BlueBrain/sonata-extension/source/blueconfig.rst

         :unit:
         :description:
-         Optional parameter which currently accepts WholeCell and LoadBalance as a valid value.
+         Optional parameter which currently accepts WholeCell and LoadBalance as a valid values.
 Neurons will be distributed round-robin, otherwise.

     .. blueconfig_value:: Prefix
         :type: abspath